(Updated November 19, 2019) The deteriorating state of the planet has caused Sir David Attenborough to lose his appetite for meat.

-“Beef has a particularly high water footprint at about 1,800 gallons per pound, while pork follows at 578 gallons and chicken with 468 gallons,” it explains, adding that on average, the water footprint of a vegan or vegetarian is half of that of a meat-eater.
+“Beef has a particularly high water footprint at about 1,800 gallons per pound, while pork follows at 578 gallons and chicken with 468 gallons,” it explains.
+The site notes the average water footprint of a vegan or vegetarian is half of that of a meat-eater.

 Other research that compared meat, pescatarian, and vegetarian diets also found that diets rich in plant-based foods carry the smallest water footprint.
 A vegan diet uses five times less water than a meat-centric one, the research said.

 Animal agriculture is also a leading contributor to land use.
 To better understand farming’s impact on the planet, researchers at the University of Oxford analyzed 40,000 farms in 119 countries.
-The study found that a vast majority of the Earth’s farmland is used to rear livestock.
-Beef production, in particular, uses 36 times more land than the production of plant-based foods like peas – it also generates six times more greenhouse gas emissions.
+Beef uses 36 times more land than plant-based foods like peas.
+It also generates six times more greenhouse gas emissions.
 The study suggested that if everyone ditched beef in favor of vegan foods, land use would drop by 75 percent.

 Deforestation is another major issue linked to livestock.
 “Cattle ranching is the leading cause of deforestation in the Amazon rainforest,” writes environmental news website Mongabay about the world’s largest tropical rainforest.
 “In Brazil, this has been the case since at least the 1970s: government figures attributed 38 percent of deforestation from 1966-1975 to large-scale cattle ranching.
 Today the figure in Brazil is closer to 70 percent.”

 In October 2017, it was reported that humanity’s appetite for animal protein could be driving various animal species to extinction.
-The World Wildlife Foundation reported that producing forage crops for livestock puts “enormous strain on our natural resources and is a driving force behind wide-scale biodiversity loss.”
-In the UK alone, humankind’s eating habits are directly connected to the extinction of 33 species.
+Forage crops grown for livestock puts “enormous strain on our natural resources and is a driving force behind wide-scale biodiversity loss,” according to the World Wildlife Fund.

 Last year, the largest-ever food production analysis was conducted by researchers from the University of Oxford.
-It found that when considering greenhouse gas emissions, global acidification, eutrophication, land use, and water use, a “vegan diet is probably the single biggest way to reduce your impact on planet Earth.”
+The study noted that a “vegan diet is probably the single biggest way to reduce your impact on planet Earth.”